Updated: Jul 16

-Businesses with a turnover of ₹100 crores and more, it is applicable from 1st January, 2021.
+For businesses with a turnover of ₹100 crores and more, it is applicable from 1st January 2021.

-Electronic invoicing applies to all the business who are registered under GST and issuing B2B invoices in a phased manner as notified by the Government.
+Electronic invoicing applies to all the businesses that are registered under GST and issues B2B invoices in a phased manner as notified by the Government.

 Is e-invoicing mandatory?